-To minimise the effects of jet lag it is important to avoid coffee, tea, order special meals & take some of your own food as well as drink plenty of water in flight.
-Good nutrition is very important.
+To minimise the effects of jetlag it is important to have good nutrition.
+Avoiding tea and coffee, ordering special meals, taking some home made food, and ensuring that you drink plenty of water is essential.
 The effect of alcohol and diuretics is greater in flight, causing increased levels of dehydration.
 Dehydration effects are is increased normally in flight as well.
 Move around as much as possible on the airplane this will help circulation and aid ill effects.
 Symptoms of jet lag will be reduced further if avoid use of prescribed sleeping medication during the flight.

-Your circadian rhythm needs to re-synchronize in the new time zone.
-Exposure to morning sunlight/ daylight when you reach your destination is important.
-Better to get as much sunlight as you can and stay awake the first day till usual bedtime in that time zone.
-If you really need a sleep during the day, best to only make it for a maximum of two hours.
+Your circadian rhythm needs to re-synchronize in the new time zone., so exposure to morning sunlight/ daylight when you reach your destination is important.
+It is better to get as much sunlight as you can and stay awake the first day till usual bedtime in that time zone.
+If you really need a sleep during the day, it’s best to only make it for a maximum of two hours.

 Additionally it is important to make sure you get plenty of sleep before you leave.
 This means consistent nights of good sleep prior to your travelling adventure…